Fiddler on the Roof

 Sunday, February 8, 2026 | 1:00 PM

 Come along before the Sunday, February 8, 2026 matinee for some Coffee & Conversations with General Director & CEO, Annie Burridge, and a special guest.
-There’ll be complimentary pastries along with coffee at this free pre-show presentation in Dell Hall, Orchestra level at 1:00 P.M.
+There’ll be complimentary coffee at this free pre-show presentation in Dell Hall, Orchestra level at 1:00 P.M.

 Scroll to top